RansNotDev/RansNotDev/README.md

 - Updated the README with a cleaner, profile-style layout
 - Replaced the AI tools list with my current AI stack
 - Improved GitHub stats and top languages cards
-- Added real-time contribution visuals and snake animation
+- Added contribution snake animation
 - Added a coding meme to match the vibe

 ---